 15. Manitou Incline

 All hikers are required to make a FREE online reservation prior to climbing the Manitou Incline.
-Check the link for parking options as well; parking at the base of the incline is not free.
+Parking at the base of the incline is not free—plan to park at the Hiawatha Gardens lot instead and ride the free shuttle up to the trailhead.

 Most people refer to this hike as simply “The Incline”.
 This strenuous hike is no joke.
+This is the one hike on this list Chris and I haven’t done yet.
+We live close enough to have no excuse, but we’re still psyching ourselves up for it.
 If you are not acclimated to the Colorado altitude, you may find this climb extra challenging with over 2,000 vertical feet to the summit.
 Consider it the stairmaster workout from hell!
 This is NOT one of the EASY hikes in Colorado!

 Once you reach the summit, you will be met with confetti.
 Just kidding.
 But congratulations on the climb!
 The Incline Trail connects to the Barr Trail for a scenic, but steep, 3-mile path back down to the base of the mountain.